mregaladog/Looker-Portfolio/README.md

 ---
 ## Project 1: Polls Election Betting Dashboard

 This is a 2024 General Election: Trump vs. Biden (2-way) presidential betting odds.
 By examining these metrics, you can have a glimpse that the 2024 presidential election is heating up, with the latest polls indicating a tight race between President Joe #Biden and former President Donald #Trump.
 As the first presidential #debate approaches, the polls continue to reflect a close contest, with both candidates receiving significant support from their respective bases.
+Public opinion are a valuable tool for people to form attitudes and opinions about issues of today, such as views on covid-19 restrictions, Presidential attitudesand even view toward important policies such as views toward abortion access.
+The results of polls can shape public opinion leading people to shift their attitudes to align them with the majority opinion.
+For these reasions, it is necessary to make sure the public has the capacity for understanding and interpreting thse polls.

 Key Findings: